 First, let me explain what I mean by mental issues.

-Depression, anxiety, abnormal thought patterns or behaviors, unstable emotions, impulsive behaviors, post-traumatic stress, substance abuse, eating disorders, and self-harm, are a few examples of mental health issues.
+Depression, anxiety, abnormal thought patterns or behaviors, unstable emotions, impulsive behaviors, post-traumatic stress, substance abuse, eating disorders, and self-harm are some examples of mental health issues.

 Most of us will experience a variety of these issues in our lives.

 The self-isolation of the pandemic has increased the severity of these issues for many.
-These concerns are representative of the world inside and outside the church.
+But unfortunately, these concerns are representative of the world inside and outside the church.